guillermooo/Vintageous/README.md

 -------

-To install packages in Sublime Text 3, you need to put the *.sublime-package* file inside the *Installed Packages* folder, under the data directory.
+To install packages in Sublime Text 3, you need to put the *.sublime-package* file inside the *Installed Packages* folder, located under the data directory.

 Development Version